jazzytoor/misc/aws/eks/capabilities/README.md

 <h1 align="center">EKS Capability for Argo CD</h1>

-## Guide
+## Overview

 - AWS have announced [EKS capabilities](https://aws.amazon.com/blogs/aws/announcing-amazon-eks-capabilities-for-workload-orchestration-and-cloud-resource-management/) which include open Kubernetes solutions such as Argo CD.
 - Infrastructure to deploy VPC, EKS, IAM Identity Centre User & Group and EKS capability.

 ## Usage
 1. Ensure AWS CLI is configured.
+2. `cd aws/eks/capabilities/terraform`
+3. Create `variables.auto.tfvars` file and input the following variables
+    ```bash
+    service = "enter your service name"
+    region = "enter aws region"
+    ```
-2. `cd terraform` > `terraform init` > `terraform plan` > `terraform apply`.
+4. `terraform init` > `terraform plan` > `terraform apply -auto-approve`
-3. Terraform outputs will display `server_url` where you can now access the Argo CD portal.
+5. Terraform outputs will display `server_url` where you can now access the Argo CD portal.
-4. Login with the username and password from IAM Identity Centre.
+6. Login with the username and password from IAM Identity Centre.
-5. In order to deploy applications to Argocd we need to register the EKS cluster by the following command
+7. In order to deploy applications to Argo CD we need to register the EKS cluster by the following command
     ```bash
     # Get the cluster ARN
     CLUSTER_ARN=$(aws eks describe-cluster \